Color a Typical Prokaryote Cell

 A prokaryote is a unicellular organism that lacks a membrane-bound nucleus.
 Bacteria are prokaryotes that fall into two major categories: the Kingdom Eubacteria and the Kingdom Archaebacteria.
 Eubacteria are common types that occur all around us, usually they are on surfaces and in the soil.
 You can only find Archaebacteria in extreme environments, like hot sulfur springs.
 Archaebacteria are thought to be some of the oldest life forms on earth.
 Most bacteria don't make their own food.
 That means they must rely on other organisms to provide them with food.
 These bacteria break down, or decompose, other living things to obtain energy.

 When most people hear the word bacteria, they think of something that is bad for you.
-In fact, very few bacteria cause illness.
+In fact, very few bacteria cause illnesses.
 Some bacteria actually help you!
 Bacteria are used to make food, such as cheese and yogurt, and they can also help us break down harmful substances in the environment.
 Scientists created a type of bacteria that could gobble up oil from oil spills.
 Some bacteria live inside the guts of animals and help them to digest food.